feomouse/BaiduImageDownloader/README.md

 ### 2.RestSharp:
       Simple .NET REST Client;i use it to send a requset to server and get json data and image back which i need;
 ### 3.The way how to spider image from baidu image:
-      the inside logic is the json data, which give me the raw images url in different server;but baidu encryption it, so we have to decrypt it, and use restsharp to get the read image url;
+      To get the pic,the first step is send a format url with some specify query string, then server send json data back,the         inside logic is the json data, which give me the raw images url in different server;but baidu encryption it, so we have       to decrypt it, and use restsharp to get the real image url;